WalletScrutiny/WalletScrutinyCom/_android/com.edss.pones.md

 > MX exchange is a secure exchange built by senior Silicon Valley technology, a convenient bitcoin exchange where you can safely buy and sell bitcoins

-The site appears to be an exchange.
+This app claimed to be an exchange.

 ## The App